Mark you calendars: Tuesday, May 23

 We also do want it to be a positive experience.

-This is step up from Apprentice I with higher expectations.
-Apprentice II dancers must have at least 2 years previous dance experience.
-Most dancers who show commitment, great attendance, kindness toward their fellow dancers and excellent discipline will be accepted into the Apprentice II company.
+This is step up from the Apprentice Company with higher expectations.
+Young Company dancers must have at least 2 years previous dance experience.
+Most dancers who show commitment, great attendance, kindness toward their fellow dancers and excellent discipline will be accepted into the Young Company.
 Some dancers may be asked to do some extra classes, such as conditioning and an extra ballet class as mandatory classes in order to be accepted.

 Guelph Youth Company Auditions